robin-raymond/zax.io/index.md

 ## Description

-Zax is a data oriented modern refresh of a compile time language which offers high level language capabilities through to low level memory access.
+Zax is a data oriented modern refresh of a compile time language which offers high level language capabilities including low level memory access.
 The language does not enforce type or memory safety but can be used in a type safe manner if desired.

 ## Goals